Back to Articles

 Few things activate the parental shadow like a child who will not comply.

-But shadow work asks us to notice what happens inside us when our control fails.
+Shadow work asks us to notice what happens inside us when our control fails.

 Common Parenting Triggers and What They May Reveal